loopstick/ESP32_Tutorial/README.md

 Now that we've got sensor data coming in (as a range of values) what can we do with the data?

-ESP32 can measure varying voltage levels between 0 V and 3.3 V.
+- ESP32 can measure varying voltage levels between 0 V and 3.3 V.

-The voltage measured is assigned to a value between 0 and 4095, in which 0 V corresponds to 0, and 3.3 V corresponds to 4095.
-Any voltage between 0 V and 3.3 V will be given the corresponding value.
+  - The voltage measured is assigned to a value between 0 and 4095
+    - 0V corresponds to 0, and 3.3V corresponds to 4095.
+    - Any voltage between 0 V and 3.3 V will be given the corresponding value.

-We could do some math to calculate the voltage we're measuring:
+  - We could do some math to calculate the voltage we're measuring:
 _File->Examples->Basics->AnalogReadVoltage_
     - _we'll need to do some different math to re-configure the stock Arduino example for ESP32_
       - Arduino inputs range from 0-1024

 That's nice, but what if we want to use the sensor data to control some kind of physical reaction (light, heat, motion) to the data?